jamesrcutmore/Quiz-game1/README.md

 W3C CSS Validation Service has been used to test the CSS codes. tinypng.com

-tinypng.com has been used to compress large images. coolors

 coolors has been used to decide the color scheme for the site.
 Open Trivia Database